Part 1: NCIS and Jon O'Neill series

 "Where is he stationed?"
 Gibbs asked.

 "The Pentagon is a big place, Abs.
-I need to know what department," Jethro was getting frustrated.
+I need to know what department," Gibbs was getting frustrated.
 Abby was brilliant, but there was a price for her brilliance.

 "That's just it, Gibbs," Abby whined.
 "It doesn't say… anywhere!
 It does have his home address though," she replied, trying to appease him.

 "Give it to me.
-And get everything you can on this General O'Neill."
-Once again, he hung up.
+Get everything you can on this General O'Neill," he ordered.
+Once again, he hung up before she could reply.
 He glanced at his watch.
 He could make it back to the office to review the files on General O'Neill and then make it over to the general's apartment around dinnertime.

-The kid looked up and Jethro was taken in by the eyes.
+The kid looked up and Gibbs was taken in by the eyes.
 The kid had deep, hard eyes.
 He was saddened by the sight.
-He would have preferred frightened eyes.
+He would have preferred the frightened eyes of a kid with no experience in the world.

 "How long?" the kid asked him, before he could introduce himself.

-The question confused him for a minute, "You were found unconscious this morning.
-So, most of today."
+The question confused him for a minute.
+"You were found unconscious this morning.
+So, most of today," Gibbs replied.
+He counted back to when the kid was found.
+He hoped that is what the kid was asking about.

-The kid looked at him confused, "Truck?"
+The kid looked at him confused.
+"Truck?" he asked.
 Then he turned away as if thinking hard.
 He brought the hand of his good arm up to his face and rubbed his face and stopped.
-Jethro watched as confusion was replaced with horror, "I… I… I don't remember."
+Gibbs watched as confusion was replaced with horror, "I… I… I don't remember," the kid suddenly told him.
+It was the first time he had seen fear in the kids eyes.

 "That's alright.
-I'm sure it will come to you."
-Jethro tried to reassure him.
+I'm sure it will come to you," Gibbs tried to reassure him.
 He knew more than he wanted about trauma-induced amnesia.
+It would either come back or it wouldn't.

-Hard eyes stabbed into him, "You don't understand.
+Hard eyes stabbed into him.
+"You don't understand.
 I don't remember anything.
-I… I don't know who I am."
-The monitors around the kid started beeping faster as the kid started to panic.
-But then slowed as the kid once more tried to pull himself together with careful calculated breaths.
-Jethro recognized the breathing techniques from sniper training.
+I… I don't know who I am," the kid said with a bit of panic in his voice.
+The monitors around the kid started beeping faster.
+But then they slowed as the kid once more tried to pull himself together with careful calculated breaths.
+Gibbs recognized the breathing techniques from sniper training.
 Well that complicates things...
+How the hell did this kid get sniper training?

-"Do you know who I am?" the kid pleaded, his eyes no longer old and hard, but young and afraid.
+"Do you know who I am?" the kid plead, his eyes no longer old and hard, but young and afraid.

-Jethro felt that he would hear that pleading voice and see those eyes in his nightmares.
-He had only one answer for him, "No, but I promise to find out."
-He handed the kid his card and made way for the doctor and nurses as they descended on their patient.
+Gibbs felt that he would hear that pleading voice and see those eyes in his nightmares.
+He had only one answer for him.
+"No, but I promise to find out," he told the kid with a sureness that they both needed.
+He handed the kid his card and made way for the doctor and nurses as they descended on their patient once again.

-Jethro didn't usually give someone the benefit of the doubt.
+Gibbs didn't usually give someone the benefit of the doubt.
 But something about the kid made him want to protect him.
-And the raw fear he displayed as he realized that he didn't know who he was couldn't be faked.
+The raw fear he displayed as he realized that he didn't know who he was couldn't be faked.
 Combine that with his obvious training and he needed protection.
-But from what?
+But from who or what?

 Jack was working on paperwork.
 He hated paperwork.
 Yet the universe conspired to send him more paperwork than he could tolerate faster than he could properly clear it from his desk.

-Worse, it seemed that the paperless trend was actually an evil plot to generate more paperwork then the original paper-full system.
-He should put Carter on that problem: Why does the paperless system generate more paper than the paper-full system?
+Worse, it seemed that the paperless trend was actually an evil plot to generate more paperwork than the original paper-full system.
+He should put Carter on that problem.
+Why does the paperless system generate more paper than the paper-full system?

 "Bing!" his computer alerted him to an emergency email.